 From their origins as a jam/party band in Indiana, The Main Squeeze, has been weaving the veins of Rock, Funk, Blues, and R&B into modern song stylings.
-Now LA-based and with three albums under their belt (last one being 2017’s Without A Sound), festival appearances from KABOO to Bonnaroo, and features from Billboard and Rolling Stone, they are on the verge of turning over a new sonic leaf this fall.
+Now LA-based and with three albums under their belt (last one being 2017’s Without A Sound), festival appearances from KABOO to Bonnaroo, and features from Billboard and Rolling Stone, they are of turning over a new sonic leaf this year.

-The Main Squeeze will be releasing their forthcoming single “It Ain’t Me” on October 5th.
-This marks the start of something new and fresh for the Indiana-to-Chicago-to-Los Angeles transplants.
-The new single plays up the modern dance-pop vibes of Bruno Mars and Charlie Puth - while channeling the swag, grit and soulful sounds of 70s bands like The Rolling Stones and Sly and the Family Stone.
-Produced by MARØ (whose credits include Lindsey Stirling and LostBoyCrow), “It Ain’t Me” is a heartfelt soul song that turns into a tongue in cheek, self aware anthem for anyone who’s ever felt claustrophobic in a relationship.
+The Main Squeeze released their newest single, “Fancy Clothes” on January 18th.
+Following in the wake of the release of “It Ain’t Me” last October, these two singles mark the start of something new and fresh for the Indiana-to-Chicago-to-Los Angeles transplants.
+The singles play up the modern dance-pop vibes of Bruno Mars and Charlie Puth - while channeling the swag, grit and soulful sounds of 70s bands like The Rolling Stones and Sly and the Family Stone.
+Produced by Teddy Roxpin “Fancy Clothes” is a tongue in cheek dance track that reflects the spotlighted LA culture in which The Main Squeeze lives.

 jon bell ( new frontier touring)